Greg Weissert: New York Yankees

 Weissert started the 2019 season with the Tarpons and was promoted to the Double-A Trenton Thunder, where he posted a 1.88 ERA over 14 relief appearances and was eventually promoted to the Triple-A Scranton/Wilkes-Barre RailRiders for the team's postseason.
 Baseball America rated Weissert as having the best slider in the Yankees' minor league system going into the 2021 season.
 After starting the year with the Yankees' new Double-A affiliate, the Somerset Patriots, Weissert was promoted to Scranton/Wilkes-Barre after posting a 0.71 ERA in 12 2/3 innings pitched over 12 appearances.
 In 2022, Weissert served as Scranton/Wilkes-Barre's closer.

 On August 25, 2022, the Yankees promoted Weissert to the major leagues.
 In his major-league debut that night, he hit a batter with his first pitch, committed a balk, hit another batter with his second pitch, and allowed two walks before being removed from the game.
 On August 30, he collected his first career win after tossing two scoreless innings in a 7–4 victory over the Los Angeles Angels.

 The Yankees optioned Weissert to Scranton/Wilkes-Barre to begin the 2023 season.

 Boston Red Sox

 On December 5, 2023, the Yankees traded Weissert, Richard Fitts, and Nicholas Judice to the Boston Red Sox in exchange for Alex Verdugo.

+International career

+Weissert was selected to represent the Italy national baseball team for the 2026 World Baseball Classic.
+He qualified for selection through his paternal grandmother.
+His former New York Yankees teammate Ron Marinaccio helped facilitate contact with the Italian baseball federation.